 TopConsumerReviews.com is a world-leading consumer product review site.
 We provide detailed reviews and ratings for thousands of products and services.

 In the digital age, secrets are no longer safe, especially from potential employers.
-Vetting a potential employee is not only a smart thing to do - it's becoming the standard for hiring practices.
+Vetting someone you just met is not only a smart thing to do - it's becoming more common every day.

 There are two kinds of background checks most commonly being used today: a general background check and a criminal background check.
 A general background check is comprehensive and reveals information such as birth, marriage and divorce records, as well as a history of every residence a person has ever had.
 It also can contain such information as whether a person has ever filed for bankruptcy.
 General background checks also include a conviction record.
 Because of their complexity, a general background check often is expense to conduct.